spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

       spack_env.append_flags('LDFLAGS', spec['lapack'].libs.search_flags)
       spack_env.append_flags('LIBS', spec['lapack'].libs.link_flags)

-At this point it's possible to proceed with the installation of ``elpa``.
+We can now proceed with the installation of ``elpa``.

 ----------------------
 Other Packaging Topics
 ----------------------

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Attach attributes to other packages
+Attach Attributes to Other Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Build tools usually also provide a set of executables that can be used